privacyidea/privacyidea/doc/machines/index.rst

-.. warning:: In a productive environment you should not set **nosslcheck** to true, otherwise you are vulnarable to man in the middle attacks.
+.. warning:: In a productive environment you should not set **nosslcheck** to true, otherwise you are vulnerable to man in the middle attacks.

 .. _application_luks: